-Thirdly, the digitalization of energy through data analysis and optimization can help your business reduce its carbon emissions.
-Through insights, analysis, connected devices and optimization, technology is enabling greater efficiency and lower emissions.
+Thirdly, the digitalisation of energy through data analysis and optimisation can help your business reduce its carbon emissions.
+Software is changing how every industry operates, especially energy.
+Through insights, analysis, connected devices and optimisation, technology is enabling greater efficiency and lower emissions.

-It’s likely that hydrogen is around five years away from being widely available as a fuel in hard-to-decarbonize industrial processes.
+It’s likely that hydrogen is around five years away from being widely available as a fuel in hard-to-decarbonise industrial processes.
 While it is available today, it’s often expensive and challenging to deliver to site.
-When it does become more widely used, the impact it will have on decarbonization will largely depend on the level of regulatory and policy support for hydrogen infrastructure.
+When it does become more widely used, the impact it will have on decarbonisation will largely depend on the level of regulatory and policy support for hydrogen infrastructure.

-Five years into the future, we can see the development of the most sustainable form of hydrogen being more commercially available.
+We can see the development of the most sustainable form of hydrogen being more commercially available.
 Known as green hydrogen, this fuel is produced using renewables and/or carbon capture and storage – making it 100% green.
-Although it’s unlikely to be used widely, due to its current high cost, there could be near-term limited adoption of hydrogen use in industrial equipment as supply grows, enabling costs to fall.
+Although it’s unlikely to be used widely, due to its current high cost, there could be near term limited adoption of hydrogen use in industrial equipment, like CHP, as supply grows, enabling costs to fall.

-Within the next ten years, we’d expect to see strong regulatory support for hydrogen.
-Assuming hydrogen infrastructure exists, heat decarbonization is likely to be driven by hydrogen boilers as they have a lower cost compared to heat pumps.
+We’d expect to see strong regulatory support for hydrogen.
+Assuming hydrogen infrastructure exists, heat decarbonisation is likely to be driven by hydrogen boilers as they have a lower cost compared to heat pumps.

 See how the hydrogen system of the future will come together:

-With the explosive growth of renewable energy over the last decade, fossil fuel heating, transportation and industry could also be replaced by electrified alternatives.
-For example, heating may be switched from gas boilers to heat pumps, transportation will likely shift from combustion engine vehicles to electric vehicles, and low-temperature industrial heat can be replaced by high-temperature heat pumps.
+With the explosive growth of renewable energy over the last decade, fossil fuel heating, transport and industry could also be replaced by electrified alternatives.
+For example, heating may be switched from gas boilers to heat pumps, transport will likely shift from combustion engine vehicles to electric vehicles, and low-temperature industrial heat can be replaced by high-temperature heat pumps.

 Five years into the future and vehicle-to-grid (V2G) and microgrids will be capable of islanding and feeding power back into the grid.
 This would enable further integration of flexible, electrified end-uses, such as heat pumps, heat pump water heaters, and electric vehicles.
 High-temperature heat pumps will become a substitute technology for low-temperature industrial heating below 180°C, which currently makes up 45% of industrial heat.

-Increasing amounts of internet-connected distributed energy resources (DERs) are becoming integrated into the electricity system.
-As such, insights and optimization software are critical to ensuring these resources are used effectively to reduce emissions.
+Increasing amounts of internet-connected distributed energy resources (DER) are becoming integrated into the electricity system.
+As such, insights and optimisation software are critical to ensuring these resources are used effectively to reduce emissions.

-Within the next five years, real-time carbon intensity data can be used to provide more accurate insights into an organization’s energy consumption.
-Real-time marginal emissions data can be used to optimize the dispatch of DERs to maximize their emissions reduction.
+Within the next five years, real-time carbon intensity data can be used to provide more accurate insights into an organisation’s energy consumption.
+Real-time marginal emissions data can be used to optimise the dispatch of DERs to maximize their emissions reduction.

 Developing technologies like augmented reality for maintenance and repair (ARMAR) could have a role in enabling a faster, more efficient construction and maintenance of DERs.
 Advanced controls will be developed that can co-optimize site loads, solar PV, batteries and EV charging.
 The aggregation of DERs for market participation will become widespread, increasing business revenue.